dolphin-emu/dolphin/Readme.md

 ## Getting Started

-You can run a python script by providing the `--script` command line option.
+You can run a python script by clicking "Add New Script" in the Scripting panel (View -> Scripting).
 Say you have a file `myscript.py`:
 ```python
 from dolphin import event
 while True:
     await event.frameadvance()
     print("Hello Dolphin!")
 ```
+Then you should select that file in the file selection dialog.
-Then you should launch Dolphin from a command line with e.g. `./Dolphin.exe --script myscript.py`.
-Then start a game.
+Alternatively, launch Dolphin from a command line with e.g. `./Dolphin.exe --script myscript.py` to automatically add a script at startup.

+Start a game for the above script to output text.
-To be able to see the script's output, enable the `Scripting` log type in the logging configuration.
+To be able to see the script's output, enable the `Scripting` log type in the logging configuration (View -> Show Log Configuration).
-Everything printed to `stdout` or `stderr` will then be visible in the log.
+Everything printed to `stdout` or `stderr` will then be visible in the log (View -> Show Log).

 ## API documentation